neondatabase/website/content/docs/manage/projects.md

 ## Create a project

 Neon Free Tier users can create a single project.
-Paid plans can have multiple projects.
+Support for multiple projects is available to Neon [paid plan](/docs/introduction/billing#neon-plans) users.

 To create a Neon project:

 1. Navigate to the [Neon Console](https://console.neon.tech).
 2. If you are creating your very first project, click **Create a project**.
 Otherwise, click **New Project**.
-3. Specify a name, a PostgreSQL version, and a region, and click **Create Project**.
+3. Specify a name, a PostgreSQL version, and a region.
+If you are a Neon [paid plan](/docs/introduction/billing#neon-plans) user, you can also specify compute size settings.
+Neon supports fixed size computes and _Autoscaling_.
+For more information, see [Compute size configuration](#compute-size-configuration).
+4. Click **Create Project**.

 Upon creating a project, you are presented with a dialog that provides your connection details for the default `neondb` database, including your password.

+### Compute size configuration

+_Compute size_ is the number of Compute Units (CUs) assigned to a Neon compute endpoint.
+The number of CUs determines the processing capacity of the compute endpoint.
+One CU is equal to 1 vCPU with 4 GBs of RAM.
+Currently, a Neon compute endpoint can have anywhere from .25 CUs to 3 CUs.
+Larger compute sizes will be supported in a future release.

+Neon supports two compute size configuration options:

+- **Fixed Size:** This option allows you to select a fixed compute size ranging from .25 CUs to 3 CUs.
+A fixed-size compute does not scale to meet workload demand.
+- **Autoscaling:** This option allows you to specify a minimum and maximum compute size.
+Neon scales the compute size up and down within the selected compute size boundaries to meet workload demand.
+Currently, _Autoscaling_ supports a range of 1 to 3 CUs.
+Partial minimum compute size settings (1/4 CUs and 1/2 CUs), called _shared compute_, will be supported in a future release.

 ## View projects